Omega 3s are everywhere… In the news, in your eggs, even in your trail mix.

 - Digestive conditions such as Crohn’s disease, ulcerative colitis and IBS

 - Respiratory conditions

 - Hormone imbalance related to PMS and menopause

 Omega-3 supplements are especially important for vegetarians, kids who are picky eaters, and others who don’t regularly consume food sources of omega 3s.
-Usually I prefer when my patients get nutrients from food whenever possible, but due to the potential mercury contamination in fish, high quality omega-3 supplements usually a safer option that food sources.
+Usually I prefer when my patients get nutrients from food whenever possible, but due to the potential mercury contamination in fish, high quality omega 3 supplements usually a safer option than food sources.